sysscan/Radiant-Applications/README.md

 ### Admin Commands

 - `/setup channel:channel staff_role:role admin_role:role` - Configure the staff application system
+- `/applications open` - Open staff applications to the public
+- `/applications close` - Close staff applications to the public
+- `/applications status` - Check if applications are currently open or closed

 ### User Commands

-- `/apply` - Apply for a staff position
+- `/apply` - Apply for a staff position (only works when applications are open)

 ## Development